Install Netflix Amazon Prime Video and Plex on the Raspberry Pi in Kodi using OSMC

 Running Netflix or Amazon Video for the first time

-Netflix (and Amazon Video) require a proprietary decryption module called Widevine CMD.
+Netflix (and Amazon Video) require a proprietary decryption module called Widevine.
 Luckily our add-ons will take care of this for us.
 Select a Netflix or Amazon show and start an episode.
 You will then be prompted to Install Widevine.
 Because it is propriety it will be downloaded from a Chrome OS recovery image.
 Select yes to continue, and accept the license and root permissions.
 Once downloaded you will be prompted once more to install.

 Once the installation is complete, lets reboot once more.
 Head back to the home screen, to Power and select reboot.